 - If a client does not meet the entry criteria for the recipient agency but has continuing needs, a discussion between the referral and recipient agencies and the TC is recommended to determine an appropriate place for the young person to be referred.

 Client Follow-Up and Measuring Success:

 - Inquire about the best way to follow-up with youth after the transition to a new agency.

-- Follow-ups will be conducted at 30 and 90 days after the transition.
+- Follow-up will be conducted at 30 days.